msberends/hashing/README.md

 ## Run this app in the cloud

 1. Open the URL [https://berends.shinyapps.io/hashing/](http://berends.shinyapps.io/clinicalmicrobiology/)
-2. Use the user interface (see below).
-Uploaded files will not be stored.
+2. Use the user interface (see below). **Uploaded files will not remain stored and will be deleted immediately after import.**

 ## User Interface